angular/material/docs/content/Theming/03_building.md

 To build your own theme, you must write a `scss` file that overrides only the variables that you want to customize.
 These will override settings in the `default-theme` to generate your custom theme.

-You can create a color palette with a sass map, following conventions found in the spec: http://www.google.com/design/spec/style/color.html#color-ui-color-palette.
+Developers can also optionally create a **named** color palette with a sass map; following conventions found in the spec: http://www.google.com/design/spec/style/color.html#color-ui-color-palette.
 For example, let's prepare a custom theme file `themes/my-custom-theme.scss`:

 <hljs lang="js">
 $theme-name: 'my-custom';

+// Named color palette
 $my-color: (
   '50': #fde0dc,
   '100': #f9bdbb,